thefilesareinthecomputer/agent-zero/README.md

 Designed to run alongside Claude Code: Agent Zero maintains project context in `CLAUDE.md` files that Claude Code reads automatically at session start.
 The two systems share a knowledge layer without any shared process or SDK dependency.

 **Created:** April 2026

 ---

-## What it does

-- **Text chat** via browser (SSE streaming) or terminal CLI
-- **Voice chat** via WebSocket -- wake word detection, Whisper STT, macOS TTS
-- **Long-term memory** -- every conversation is embedded in ChromaDB (nomic-embed-text, 8192 token context) with smart deduplication, contradiction detection, LLM-based novelty filtering, compact summaries for low-cost injection, and soft decay (recency as tiebreaker, never a filter)
-- **Entity registry** -- SQLite-backed store of named entities (people, places, projects, concepts) automatically extracted from conversations via e2b, with alias dedup and mention tracking
-- **Knowledge base** -- Obsidian-compatible markdown files the agent owns and manages, with semantic search, heading trees (H1-H5 with subtree token counts), and three-step retrieval (search summaries -> browse tree -> load sections)
-- **Conditional system prompt** -- core prompt always present (~350 tokens); KB workflow rules and retrieval directives injected only when the knowledge base is relevant to the query.
-Conversational messages get ~65% smaller system prompts
-- **Snapshot capture** -- user says "snapshot" or "save that" and the agent's last response is saved as a KB file automatically.
-No content reproduction required -- the response is captured before the model runs
-- **Multi-model orchestration** -- e4b handles chat, e2b handles tagging, 26b loads on-demand for KB file creation (draft/refine pipeline) or manual toggle, then unloads immediately
-- **CLAUDE.md bridge** -- agent assembles project context from the knowledge base and writes it to any project directory for Claude Code to pick up
-- **REST API** -- localhost-only, bearer token auth, full CRUD on the knowledge base

----